s2e-lab/SecurityEval/README.md

 # SecurityEval

-This repository contains source code for the paper titled **SecurityEval Dataset: Mining Software Vulnerability Examples to Evaluate Machine Learning-Based Code Generation Output**.
+This repository contains source code for the paper titled **SecurityEval Dataset: Mining Vulnerability Examples to Evaluate Machine Learning-Based Code Generation Techniques**.
 The project is submitted for The first edition of the International Workshop on Mining Software Repositories Applications for Privacy and Security (MSR4P&S '22).
 The paper describes the dataset for evaluating machine learning-based code generation output and application of the dataset to the code generation tools.

 ## Project Structure
 - dataset.jsonl: dataset file in jsonl format.
 Every line contains a JSON object with the following fields: